Think-iT-Labs/aws-patterns-edc/README.md

 #### Data space endpoints verification

-This step ensures that the data space endpoints for the authority, company X, and Company Y are correctly set up and accessible.
+This step ensures that the data space endpoints for the authority, company X, and company Y are correctly set up and accessible.

 Each participant's endpoint is exposed via Kubernetes Ingress resources within the EKS cluster.
 These Ingresses automatically provision an Application Load Balancer (ALB) in AWS, configure routing rules, and create DNS records in Route 53 for each subdomain (issuer.<DOMAIN NAME>,bdrs..<DOMAIN NAME>, companyx.<DOMAIN NAME>, companyy.<DOMAIN NAME>).
 This automation is handled by the AWS Load Balancer Controller and External DNS add-ons.